spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 </Tabs.TabPane>
 <Tabs.TabPane tab="Google Cloud" key="gcp-validation-p">

-To check the profile creation on Palette, login to Palette dashboard and, from the left **Main Menu** click on the **Profiles** panel to access the profile page.
-At the top of the list you can find the *tf-gcp-profile*:
+To check the profile creation in Palette, login to the Palette dashboard and, from the left **Main Menu** click on the **Profiles** panel to access the profile page.
+At the top of the list you can find the *tf-gcp-profile*.

 ![Terraform GCP profile](/tutorials/deploy-clusters/terraform/tf_gcp_profile.png)

 <br />

-Click on the profile to see the details of the stacks that compose the profile:
+Click on the profile to review the details of the stacks that compose the profile.

 ![Terraform GCP profile details](/tutorials/deploy-clusters/terraform/tf_gcp_profile_details.png)